1jonathang/shareholder_value_accelerator/README.md

 ## Overview

 Ramp Sheets is a next-generation spreadsheet application that combines the performance of native applications with the intelligence of modern AI.
 Built on a Rust/WASM engine for blazing-fast calculations and WebGL rendering, it uses Grok 4.1 as an agentic AI partner for financial analysis and modeling.
+Got free credits for Grok, can easily switch out for other models.

 ## Key Features